 - Price fluctuations from sales and discounting: Any business in a supply chain that offers discounts, deals, or bulk pricing can affect typical demand and induce customers to change buying patterns or purchase more than they need.
 This can lead to artificial demand peaks and troughs and result in inaccurate forecasts as buyers attempt to reconcile these sales with their usual forecast tactics.

 - Rationing or shortage gaming.
 When an inventory shortage occurs upstream in the supply chain, retailers and distributors may place larger orders or ration their available inventory to ensure safe stock to meet their client demand.
-Ration gaming directly correlates to a proliferation in the bullwhip effect, increasing it by 6–19%, and hurting the entire supply chain.
+Rational gaming directly correlates to a proliferation in the bullwhip effect, and hurts the entire supply chain.

 Supply chain managers and business owners should be aware of how the bullwhip effect can happen, and what they can do to prevent it.

-- Demand-signal processing – this refers to the distortion of demand information as it moves up the supply chain.
-Demand-signal processing can lead to a lack of visibility and uncertainty about actual demand, which may cause suppliers to react by way of overproduction.
+- Demand-signal processing – This refers to the distortion of demand information as it moves up the supply chain.
+Demand-signal processing can lead to limited visibility into actual demand and uncertainty about it, which may cause suppliers to overproduce

 With the right planning and resources, it’s possible to reduce the bullwhip effect in your supply chain.
 Here are some mitigation strategies you can try.